-Board-level oversight and/or executive management-level responsibility for biodiversity-related issues Description of oversight and objectives relating to biodiversity Row 1 Yes, both board-level oversight and executive management-level responsibility As part of the work of the Committee of the Board of Directors on Health, Safety, Environment and Sustainable Development, five meetings were held in 2021, at which 52 issues related to sustainable development were discussed.
-Two meetings of the Committee discussed issues related to biodiversity conservation.
-In addition, a new version of the Environmental Policy was approved by the Board of Directors on September 9, 2021, where the Company's management made a commitment: - Take into account the impact on biodiversity and preserve animal migration routes when planning and carrying out production activities; - Not to carry out activities in specially protected natural areas of high importance as a habitat of rare and endangered and valuable animal species, to assess risks when carrying out works in environmentally sensitive areas; - Apply a hierarchy of mitigation measures for impacts on biodiversity when planning and implementing operations, considering four key actions: avoidance, minimization, restoration and offsetting potential significant direct impacts; - Participate in research programs and industry partnerships to further develop knowledge and innovative solutions to environmental and biodiversity protection; - Prevent illegal hunting, fishing and other use of flora and fauna by our employees and employees of our contractors and subcontractors in contract areas.
+Board-level oversight and/or executive management-level responsibility for biodiversity-related issues Description of oversight and objectives relating to biodiversity Row 1 Yes, both board-level oversight and executive management-level responsibility As part of the work of the Committee of the Board of Directors on Health, Safety, Environment and Sustainable Development, five meetings were held in 2022, at which 40 issues related to sustainable development were discussed.
+Two meetings of the Committee discussed issues related to biodiversity conservation on measures taken to prevent electric shock to birds at the facilities of JSC NC KazMunayGas group of companies.
+In addition, as part of the Environmental Policy the Company's management made a commitment: - Take into account the impact on biodiversity and preserve animal migration routes when planning and carrying out production activities; - Not to carry out activities in specially protected natural areas of high importance as a habitat of rare and endangered and valuable animal species, to assess risks when carrying out works in environmentally sensitive areas; - Apply a hierarchy of mitigation measures for impacts on biodiversity when planning and implementing operations, considering four key actions: avoidance, minimization, restoration and offsetting potential significant direct impacts; - Participate in research programs and industry partnerships to further develop knowledge and innovative solutions to environmental and biodiversity protection; - Prevent illegal hunting, fishing and other use of flora and fauna by our employees and employees of our contractors and subcontractors in contract areas An ESG risk rating was approved by KMG's Board of Directors as a corporate KPI for 2022, reflecting the Company's intent to manage material ESG risks and commitment to sustainability principles in the international oil and gas market.